M888-kdm/Building-Energy-Prediction/README.md

 - `03-data-preparation.ipynb`
 - `04-modelisation.ipynb`

 Each of these notebooks contains some parts of the machine learning process.
-If you want to run them, no need to do it one by one: you can run the script src/main.py with `python src/main.py`.
+If you want to run them, no need to do it one by one: you can run the script src/main.py with `python main.py`.
 Outputs will be generated for each of the notebooks in the `notebooks/outputs/` directory

-#### Modules
+#### Modules and Scripts

 In the src folder, you'll find different modules containing methods that we use in the notebooks.

-Two of those modules are particularly special:
+For this project, there are two main scripts :

 - `main.py` which contains the main script that executes all the notebooks
 - `deploy.py` contains the code that will pick the best model obtained after training and deploy it to Azure Machine Learning for Online Inference